We are a Data Controller under the terms of the Data Protection Act 2017 and the requirements of the EU

 1. We hold members data because it is in our Legitimate Interest to do so.
 Without holding the data, we cannot work effectively.

 2. We hold staff employment data because it is a Legal Obligation for us to do so.

 3. We hold contractors’ data because it is needed to Fulfil a Contract with us.

 4. We hold investors’ data so we can communicate effectively and keep them informed.

 We can only share data if it is done securely and it is necessary to do so.

-1. Patient data may be shared with other healthcare professionals who need to be involved in their care (for example if we refer them to a specialist or other health care professional that can help them).
-Patient data may also be stored for back-up purposes with our computer software suppliers.
+1. Members data may be shared with Beignwell Family product consultants who need to be involved in their guidance.
+Members data may also be stored for back-up purposes with our computer software suppliers.

 2. Employment data will be shared with government agencies such as HMRC.